Looking for better insights into your sell-through rate, automatic stock level updates across sales channels, and to carry out fewer stock takes?

 Sortly was specifically designed to be a much more visual way to track the price, location, condition etc of each product in your inventory.
 The app is accessible via smartphones, tablets and laptops for added ease, and the platform is very well-reviewed on the whole.

-Really small businesses can even use Sortly for free for up to 100 entries.
+The platform is touted as one of the best retail software for small businesses, as really small businesses can even use Sortly for free for up to 100 entries.
 After that plans start at $29/month (billed annually) or $49/month (billed monthly).

 💡 Best for: Established retail stores (or chains)